Check Back in Late Summer 2018 for More Information on the 2019 TOMODACHI STEM @ Rice University Program!

 - A current or previous employer or volunteer/internship supervisor

 - Reference letters cannot be submitted by family or close friends.

 List the name and email address of the individual who will be submitting a reference letter on your behalf below.
-It is your responsible to provide this individual with a link to the Reference Letter Submission page and ensure they are aware that all reference letters must be received by 11:59 PM on Thursday, November 2, 2017 (Japan time).
+It is your responsible to provide this individual with a link to the Reference Letter Submission page and ensure they are aware of the submission deadline.

 If you have questions regarding the reference letter email email@example.com.